 Japan is a country of contrasts – traditional and modern.
 The beauty of Japan’s natural world is a well-kept secret and lovers of big cities will enjoy the cultural diversity of trips to modern Tokyo and traditional Kyoto and Kanazawa.
 The travel specialists at Red Savannah have produced this Japan travel advice guide with tips and useful information to help you plan your journey.

-The climate of Japan varies greatly from north to south.
+Japan has two main travel seasons; March to May and September to November, the climate however varies greatly from north to south.
 The north, Hokkaido, has a humid continental climate with long, cold winters and very warm to cool summers.
 On Honshu's west coast, there are heavy snowfalls in winter.
 In the summer; the region is cooler than the Pacific area, though it sometimes experiences extremely hot temperatures.
 The Central Highland has large temperature differences between summer and winter.
 The mountains of the Chugoku and Shikoku regions experience mild weather year-round.
 On the Pacific coast winters are milder with sporadic snowfall and summers are hot and humid.
 The Ryukyu Islands have a subtropical climate, with warm winters and hot summers.

 The main rainy season begins in early May in Okinawa, and the rain front slowly moves north, reaching Hokkaido in late July.
 In Honshu, the rainy season begins before the middle of June and lasts about six weeks.
 In late summer and early autumn, typhoons often bring heavy rain.